Implementation of a Road Asset Management System

 While the majority of municipal agencies have systems to management infrastructure such as pavements, bridges, water and waster water, fleet vehicles, etc., the assets are typically management individually with each competing for available funding.
 Canada has been at the forefront of pavement management since the late 1970s and have led through the development of tools and guidance such as the Transportation Association of Canada pavement design and management guide.
 However, over the past 20 years the focus of many agencies around the world as been to adopt a wholistic approach where all assets are managed to achieve agency goals and objectives.
 This approach ensures that available funding is distributed where it can be most cost-effective.

-This course provides a practical approach to the implementation of a municipal asset management and covers:
+This webinar provides a practical approach to the implementation of a municipal asset management and covers:

 - History and background of asset management